Last Updated: April 29, 2015

 chance that the other twin would as well.

-the caregiver was, she began yelling and sobbing hysterically when
+she began yelling and sobbing hysterically when brought to the

-brought to the bright, white, shower room, where the aide attempted
+bright, white, shower room, where the aide attempted to remove her

 The social worker spent an hour talking to the woman and